how can i see my sins?

 A sin: is doing or desiring anything that isn't to know, serve, or love God...any thing in our thoughts, words, or actions that isn't for God's honor and glory.

 Ponder that statement for a little…a sin is anything we do that isn’t to better know, serve or love God.
 A sin is anything we do for self-love….anything not for God’s honor and glory.

 “Whatever you do, do everything for the glory of God” (1 Corinthians 10:31).

 Yikes!
 How much do we do that doesn’t fit into that category?
 Everything outside of that is a sin.

-Some people will want to know if something is a sin and will receive very poor instruction as those guiding us are actually justify bounds of crimes we commit against God.
-Knowing is something is sinful or not is really quite simple.
+Some people will want to know if something is a sin and will receive very poor instruction, since those guiding us quite confused and are actually justify bounds of crimes we commit against God.
+Knowing if something is sinful or not is really quite simple.
 If we don’t do something for God…truly for His honor and glory, it is most certainly a sin.
 Please don’t be deceived.

 Remember we are supposed to give our life to God…not ourselves but seeking to become a true Christian, who does everything like Christ.
 This is our goal for literally every, thought, word or deed we have.